Verb phrase ellipsis: Antecedent-contained Ellipsis

 One means of addressing ACD infinite regress that is pursued in some phrase structure grammars is to assume quantifier raising (QR).
 Quantifier raising involves moving a quantifier to a higher position in the structure, leaving behind a trace which it binds to.
 Crucially, the landing site of QR in ACD sentences must be below the subject position.
 It is seen as a covert process because it leaves the spoken word order unchanged.
 An alternative explanation, pursued in dependency grammars, is to assume that the basic unit of syntax is not the constituent, but rather the catena.
 With this analysis, the antecedent to the ellipsis does not need to be a complete constituent (an entire verb phrase), but can be merely a catena (the verbs say and thinking in the above examples), which need not contain the ellipsis.

-English argument contained ellipsis
+Argument-contained Ellipsis

 As noted above, VP ellipsis is generally impossible if it would operate both backwards and upwards.
 There are also certain other restrictions on the possibility of ellipsis, although a complete theoretical analysis may be lacking.
 Two examples of environments in which ellipsis fails are now given: